Cave of the Seven Sleepers: Description

 The site consists at its core of a rock-hewn ancient burial cave with multiple burials.
 Some 500 metres west of the cave is a Byzantine cemetery.

 The cave is partly natural, partly man-made.
 The entrance to the cave is flanked by two stone pilasters and two niches, one on each side, vestiges of a Byzantine church.
-The entrance is from the south, and above it are the remains of a mirab (niche), once part of a mosque.
+The entrance is from the south, and above it are the remains of a mihrab (niche), once part of a mosque.
 Next to it are traces of a minaret, as well as four Byzantine pillars.
 An Arabic inscription states that this mosque, the second at the site, was built by orders of the son of Ahmad ibn Tulun, the founder of the Tulunid dynasty (r.
 868–884).
 Archaeologists have concluded that here a Byzantine church was converted into a mosque in the time of Umayyad caliph Abd al-Malik ibn Marwan (d.
 705), which underwent renovation under the Tulunids.

 The cave contains seven sarcophagi.
 A hole has been carved through one of them, allowing a look at the bones buried inside.
 A wall inscription contains the basmala as well as verses from the Qur'an carved in Kufic script.
 Christian and Islamic symbols are also visible on the walls.